Claracinus0Manaricanus/TextToAscii/README.md

 # TextToAscii
-this project is to turn text file into ascii format (decimal) and output it as a file.
+this project is to turn text file into ascii format (decimal) and output it as a file. the tta.out file must be on the same directory as the text file.

 How To Use:
 It comes as a .out file which you can run with ./tta.out on terminal on linux systems.